-Haywood County Public Health received notice May 1, 2020, that a 16th Haywood County resident has tested positive for the novel coronavirus, COVID-19.
-The individual is in isolation at home.
+Haywood County Public Health received notice late April 30, 2020, that five more Haywood County residents have tested positive for the novel coronavirus, COVID-19, indicating community spread of the virus in Haywood County.
+The individuals are in isolation at home.

-The individual is a resident of Haywood County and has no recent out-of-state travel history.
-Haywood County Public Health nurses are identifying close contacts of this individual.
+The individuals are residents of Haywood County and have no recent out-of-state travel history.
+Haywood County Public Health nurses are identifying close contacts of these individuals.
 To protect individual privacy, no further information will be released.
 The CDC defines close contact as being within 6 feet of a person with COVID-19 infection for 15 minutes or longer and without protection.
 Based on the information provided by the individuals in close contact, county health officials will assess risks of exposure, determine which if any additional measures are needed such as temperature and symptom checks, quarantine, and/or testing.